g0v/ggv/deploy/hypothesis/gtk/README.md

 Install hypothsis Backend Service
 ------------------
-* deploy_service.sh deploy elastic and rabbitmq in GTK
+* deploy_service.sh deploy elastic and rabbitmq in GKE
 * postgresql is a standalone cloudsql
-* Create service account for GTK
+* Create service account for GKE
   1. Go to [Service Accounts](https://console.cloud.google.com/projectselector/iam-admin/serviceaccounts)
   2. Select the project
   3. Click "Create Service Account", enter a "account name", check "Furnish a new private key" and select "JSON"